Rehlaender/print_clerk/README.md

 SUMMARY
 =======

 This extension provides a "Print Invoice" button on the Orders view screen which opens a printable html page with the order details.
+Actually sevaral stypes are supported and it is easy to add more or edit existing.

 You have to set up your computer for printing, or PDF generation.
 Off course, if you cave a mac that is as easy as pressing the print + save as pdf buttons.